WRITE A REVIEW

 Hair: Black, Straight, Medium

 I wanted to see all the hubbub about Glossier so I ordered the Boy Brow and Haloscope duo - I got Haloscope in Quartz because Moonstone looked too pale, and Topaz would show up as a bronzer on my skintone.SIIIIIIIIIIIIIKE.
 Quartz is WAY too ashy on my skin.
 I looked washed out and sallow, like Jack Skellington when he found out he couldn't be Santa.
 Quartz did not want to cooperate with me.
 I highly recommend Glossier developing a champagne-toned Haloscope that's somewhere in-between Quartz and Topaz.
-On the upside, this highlighter feels like air on the skin - it didn't feel like I was wearing makeup.
+It feels muggy on the skin.
+I think that texture comes from the core.
+Because of the thickness of this highlighting balm, swiping this on removes any foundation I've layered underneath it, so it really doesn't pair well with foundation.Update 10/2/18:My Haloscope somehow got stuck onto its lid and broke off, but now I can see how much product comes inside the twist tube (not much).
+I've only used this 3 times and never kept it in the heat, so it's ridiculous how flimsy it is to break off the base.

 on 11/4/2017 4:14:00 PM